 I continue to be interested and read about the experiences of transgender men and women.
 Today it seems like trans is everywhere — in the news and on TV.
 Just yesterday the U.S. Department of Health and Human Services announced proposed rules to extend nondiscrimination laws to cover transgender individuals under the Affordable Care Act.
 This is an amazing and important step that I could not have imagined a year ago.

-As I read, She’s Not There: A Life in Two Genders, I found myself relating to so many of the stories that Jennifer Finney Boylan writes about that were humorous, serious or sad.
-In one example that resonated with me, Jennifer Finney Boylan, wrote that as a child she would try on her mothers dresses, then castigate herself for doing so and promise herself she would never to do it again.
+As I read, She’s Not There: A Life in Two Genders, I found myself relating to so many of the stories that Jennifer Finney Boylan writes about that were humorous, serious, and sad.
+In one example that resonated with me, Boylan, wrote that as a child she would try on her mother’s dresses, then castigate herself for doing so and promise herself she would never do it again.
 I remember many years being driven to have sex with men, then I would castigate myself for doing so, and would promise myself I would never do it again.
 We both felt the internalized shame placed on us by society for being who we were.

 Early in her book Boylan wrote, “Gender is many things, but one thing it is surely not is a hobby.
 Being female is not something you do because it’s clever or postmodern, or because you’re a deluded, deranged narcissist.”
 I felt similarly about my homosexuality.
 Being gay was not a choice.
 I did not decide to try on gay because it was chic or the hip thing to do.
 Being gay is who I was from the day I was born.
 I am now reading Boylan’s most recent memoir, Stuck in the Middle With You: Parenthood in Three Genders, which is inspiring me even more than her first memoir.